sinanyildirim/BAM-JSTSP-code/experiments part 1/README for part 1.md

 The experiments in this section are conducted using Linux OS and Julia programming language version 1.0.5, as well as Jupyter Notebook/Lab with the corresponding Julia kernel.
 Please visit https://julialang.org/ for information regarding installing Julia and its Jupyter notebook kernel.

-After installing Julia 1.0.5, the packages required by the experiments can be installed by executing the script requirements.jl:
+After installing Julia 1.0.5, the packages required by the experiments can be installed by executing the script `requirements.jl`:

 `julia requirements.jl`